Volunteer with us

 Assisting in our administrative and policy work.

-DRCC volunteers demonstrate outstanding commitment to supporting survivors of sexual violence, completing intensive training, regular supervision and debriefing sessions as well as giving their time and the Centre is deeply grateful to them.
+DRCC volunteers demonstrate outstanding commitment to supporting survivors of sexual violence, completing intensive training, regular monthly peer support and debriefing sessions as well as giving their time - the Centre is deeply grateful to them.
 Their work makes an enormous difference in the lives of the survivors who contact us.

 Available supports for volunteers

 Volunteers on National Helpline and accompaniment duty are supported by round-the-clock access to expert advice.
-They attend debriefing and receive guidance in regular supervision sessions.
+They attend debriefing and receive guidance in regular monthly peer support sessions.

-Our Volunteer Services Department manages the recruitment, training, assessment and supervision of our volunteers.
-If you would like to learn more about volunteering with the DRCC, please call 01 6614911 or email us at firstname.lastname@example.org.
+Our Volunteer Services Department manages the recruitment, training, assessment and monthly peer support of our volunteers.
+If you would like to learn more about volunteering with DRCC, please email us at firstname.lastname@example.org.